 5. Xero

-Xero is an accounting software for startups that offers easy-to-use features to manage various financial processes.
+Xero is an accounting software designed for startups, offering easy-to-use features to manage various financial processes.
 It provides invoicing, payroll, expense claims, bank reconciliation, and more.

 6. Oracle NetSuite